 When a belt drive is set, choice comes naturally to stepper motors, since an additional gearbox is not necessary anymore, torque is high and the belts should compensate the vibrations coming from the stepping nature of these motors.

-I started with an opencv application simulating the construction.
+I started with an openGL application simulating the construction.

 Now, Walter looks like this, in a beautiful arrangement with selected flowers:

 Software part is not easy and especially time-consumung.
 Most robot makers stop as soon as the limps are moving, which always looks unfinished.
 But, making the full stack including trajectory planning means four months of work when you have weekends only, of which some parts are really difficult (inverse kinematics).
 The data flow of the full stack looks like this:

 Trajectory Planner (source code) This is a UI for planning trajectories.
 All animated gifs in this wiki are made with it.
 Trajectories are planned by defining single support points.
 After planning is done, the trajectory is transfered to the

 Trajectory Execution (source code).
 This component consists of a webserver that runs trajectories by interpolating Bézier curves betweeen support points, computing the inverse Kinematics per pose and sends the resulting series of angles to the

 Cortex (source code).
 This low level component takes interpolated poses and controls the actuators accordingly by applying control algorithms (PID controller).
 Servos are controlled directly by the cortex controller board via a serial interface.
 Steppers do not have an internal feedback loop, so we need rotary encoders detecting the absolute angle of the joint and allowing to implement feedback controllers.

 On the mechanical side, we have two actuators driven by a servo (mainly due to space restrictions) and five actuators driven by a stepper/rotary encoder combination.
 Details are shown in Construction.